Professor & Chair of Children, Youth & Family Studies

 M.N.M., Regis University

-Courses Taught: Models for Programming, Philosophy & Practice of Ministry, Practicum, Field Experience
+Courses Taught: Models for Programming, Philosophy & Practice of Ministry, CYFS Practicum, Field Experience and Service Learning Practicum

 Biography: Mark Jackson serves as Professor & Chair of Children, Youth & Family Studies and Director of the Center for Community Engagement at Trinity Lutheran College.
-He teaches courses in youth and family ministry, spiritual formation, program planning, and organization administration.
+He teaches courses in youth and family program planning, service learning, and organization administration.

 Mark’s educational background includes a B.A. in Business Management and Certificate in Leadership & Church Management from Whitworth College, an M.A. in Pastoral Ministry from Gonzaga University, and an M.N.M.
 (Nonprofit Management) from Regis University.

-Mark lives in Everett with his wife, Colette, and son, Isaac.
+Mark lives in Lake Stevens with his wife, Colette, and two young sons.
 He loves to travel and is especially interested in medieval church architecture and the relationship between art and faith.
-Mark enjoys the mountains, rain, and good coffee of Western Washington.